aeimer/clockify-openapi-spec/README.md

-# Inofficial Clockify OpenAPI spec
+# In-official Clockify OpenAPI spec

 This is a inofficial Clockify OpenAPI spec based on the [official docs](https://docs.clockify.me).